HaediThelen/Ibuprofen-AKI-HTE/README.md

 # Ibuprofen-AKI-HTE
-Code for the manuscript Risk of Acute Kidney Injury Associated with Ibuprofen Use in Hospitalized Patients: Heterogeneity by Kidney Function and Age
+Code for the manuscript Ibuprofen exposure and kidney outcomes in hospitalized patients.